noah-nuebling/notes-public/mmf/MMF Localizer Experience [Oct 2025].md

         - [x] Remove "I landed on"
         - [x] Improve thankyou messages (See _dailynote_2025.10.20.md)
         - [ ] Maybe write feedback to Apple about lacking Xcode .xcloc editing experience (See above) [Oct 20 2025]

+        Other:
+        - [ ] Remove the 'Ask the community' string from MMF.